 - Drive in the rightmost lanes.
 Drunk drivers going the wrong way in multilane highways don’t realize their mistake and will stay to “their right,” which are the leftmost lanes from your point of view.

-If you or a loved one has been injured or killed by a drunk driver, get legal assistance from experienced Columbia car accident attorneys.
+If you or a loved one has been injured or killed by a drunk driver, seek legal assistance from our experienced South Carolina car accident lawyers.
 For more information and a free consultation, contact us at Harris & Graves, P. A.